meld-cp/obsidian-build/docs/api.md

 	- The loaded data is also returned
 - `const dataurl = await $.io.load_data_url( path, mimetype? )`
 	- Encode the contents of a file into a dataurl for use in a template
-	- Optionaly specify the mime type.
+	- Optionally specify the mime type.
 	- Auto mime type mappings are available for the following common file extensions: `.jpeg`, `.jpg`, `.png`, `.gif`, `.svg`, `.css`
 - `await $.io.output( file, content, open? )`
 	- (Over)Writes the `file` with given `content`